Questions About SP Assessment

 How are SPs used to assess clinical performance?

-Please contact Jim Baker, Director, Clinical Skills Center, for current programs running and their costs.
+Please contact Jim Baker, Director, Clinical Skills Center, for further information.